a-ainamdar/MB-280T01-Configure-Dynamics-365-customer-experience-model-driven-apps/Instructions/Labs/Lab_4_3_Dashboard.md

 10. From the menu that appears, select **Dynamics 365 Dashboard.**
 11. Choose **2-column Regular Dashboard.**
 12. Select the **Create** button.
-13. Change the Name of the dashboard to *Expense Report Dashboard.*
+13. Change the Name of the dashboard to *`Expense Report Dashboard`*.
 14. In the Upper Left section, select the **List icon.**
 15. Configure the List as follows:
     - Record Type: Expense Reports